shan-weiqiang/shan-weiqiang.github.io/_posts/2026-04-08-agent-for-everything.md

 - Accept instructions to compile C++ sources into a shared library

 All of this can be driven from the command line with natural-language interaction:
+(Right click to open in a new tab to have better view)
 ![alt text](/assets/output.gif)

 # Tools in the form of Agent